sumeshp99/Sumesh_Prasad/README.md

 It was also a deep learning project.By this time it had been more than 5 months since i have used deep learning.So I made this to revisit some topics.Think of it as revision for myself.

+### Pneumonia prediction application

+This was an attemt to make a simple software with a UI topredict pneumonia.Model from previous application was used for prediction.UI was made using flutter(just a simple one) where user can select and upload images.Backend was made using Flask.I have used Flask previously in my internship but it had been 1 year since then so I made this for revision.Works pretty ok.

 ```markdown
 Syntax highlighted code block